 Parent Surrogate Filings

-The December 5th guidance adds China, Hong Kong, and Nigeria as countries that intend to have parent surrogate filing available for fiscal periods that begin on or from January 1, 2016.
-The October 12th guidance listed the following countries that will allow parent surrogate filings for 2016:
+The December 5th guidance adds China, Hong Kong, and Nigeria as countries or regions that intend to have parent surrogate filing available for fiscal periods that begin on or from January 1, 2016.
+The October 12th guidance listed the following countries or regions that will allow parent surrogate filings for 2016: